Your tax-free bits

 Your tax-free cash

-You’re entitled to take up to 25% of your total retirement savings tax-free.
-You can take this all in one go or as a series of smaller cash sums.
+You’re entitled to take up to 25% of your total retirement savings tax free.
+You can take your savings all in one go or as a series of smaller amounts, with 25% of the amount taken being tax free.

 If you take all your tax-free entitlement in one go, you can’t leave your remaining 75% untouched in your plan.
 You’ll need to either buy a secure income or put the rest of your savings into a plan that offers you flexible access to your money – though you can choose not to take any income from it.